jcarlos-prieto/niliBOX/resources/API.md

 </ul>
 When an audio device is open, a parameter <i>mode</i> must be provided.
 The <i>mode</i> is composed by a list of values separated by commas in the format <i>"samplerate,samplingbits,compressedbits"</i>.
 This is the meaning of each value:
 <ul>
 <li><i>samplerate</i>: Integer - Audio rate in samples per second.
-THe standard values are 8000, 11020, 16000, 22040, 32000, 44080 and 48000</li>
+The standard values are 8000, 11020, 16000, 22040, 32000, 44080 and 48000</li>
 <li><i>samplingbits</i>: Integer - Number of bits per sample.
 It can be 8 (unsigned), 16 (signed) or 32 (float)</li>
 <li><i>compressedbits</i>: Integer - The audio can be open in compressed mode.
-In this case, the audio will be compressed before sending it from server to client and viceersa and uncompressed at destination.
+In this case, the audio will be compressed before sending it from server to client and viceversa and uncompressed at destination.
 The possible values are 8 and 16 bits</li>
 </ul>
 An audio device can be a physical device but also a virtual input audio device.
 The vitual input devices are created when a module has audio output capabilities.
 In this way, the output of a module can be used as input for anoher module.<br>
 </td></tr>